 The result is a Content Freshness Dashboard: a live view showing which guides are confirmed current, which are pending review after a recent commit, and which have been auto-updated.
 Your support team does not need to audit the entire help center after every release.
 They see exactly which articles need attention.

 This shifts documentation maintenance from a reactive, time-intensive process into a signal-driven one.
-Instead of discovering that screenshots are wrong when customers complain, you see a flagged guide on a dashboard the same day the developer merged the change.
+Instead of discovering that screenshot docs are wrong when customers complain, you see a flagged guide on a dashboard the same day the developer merged the change.

 The first step is an audit.
 Pull up your ten most-visited help articles and verify that every screenshot in them matches the current UI.
 In most cases, at least two or three will be wrong.
-That tells you your current update lag.
+That tells you your current update lag and gives you a baseline for what screenshot documentation breaks are already costing you in support tickets.

 The structural fix requires moving away from pixel recording.
 That does not mean abandoning your existing content overnight.
 It means introducing a recording method that stays connected to the codebase, so updates propagate automatically instead of requiring a full re-recording cycle.

-What to look for in a documentation tool that keeps itself current
+What to look for in a documentation tool that stays current

 Not every tool that claims to "auto-update" documentation does so at the code level.
 Several products use AI to visually detect UI changes in screenshots — which is better than nothing, but still pixel-dependent and still prone to false negatives when changes are subtle.